MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 > - This feature is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]

-The capacity management features allow administrators to assign the prepurchased capacity between the environments in the tenant based on the expected usage of the websites in that environment.
+The capacity management features allow administrators to assign prepurchased capacity between the environments in the tenant based on the expected usage of the websites in that environment.
 The capacity management panel provides daily consumption data at the environment level for up to three full months, which helps determining the required capacity for the environments.

 The consumption monitoring views of the capacity management experience provide daily data for the month to date, the past two full months, and monthly data for past 12 months to help with the license budgeting and planning.